10 Wearable Devices for Monitoring Heart Rate of the Elderly

 The emergency button lets you ask for help in emergency conditions and contact emergency services.

-This is among the top-rated brands of wearable products.
+This is among the top-rated brands of Wearable heart monitoring devices for elderly.
 There are various models of Fitbit, and all of them can track activity and heart rate.
 Fitbit products also enable users to connect with their peers through the app for extra motivation for their activities.

 Fitbit Charge 2 is one of the best models equipped with a built-in heart monitor suitable for the elderly.
 You can use this device to monitor the heart rate of your elderly loved one in all kinds of conditions.
 Among the other features of Fitbit products, one can note sleep tracking, which helps you ensure the sleep quality of your seniors and detect sleep disorders.